MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 - Even before a new employee’s first day on the job, they will need some information about NEO before the event itself.
 Consider a pre-onboarding SharePoint site that can help new employees gather the right documents and prepare for the NEO event as soon as they sign their offer letter.

-- Some new employees cannot attend the NEO event in-person.
-Consider if it’s better to pre-record an event that can be shown to people who cannot attend in-person or if you can live-stream the in-person event and new employees who are remote can join online.
+- Some new employees cannot attend the NEO event in person.
+Consider if it’s better to pre-record an event that can be shown to people who cannot attend in person or if you can live-stream the in-person event and new employees who are remote can join online.

-- Regardless of the NEO event attendance is in-person or remotely, the NEO audience will need access to the same resources on desktop and mobile devices.
+- Regardless of the NEO event attendance is in person or remotely, the NEO audience will need access to the same resources on desktop and mobile devices.

 ### Step 1: Start by determining your audience profile and size

 New employees will have diverse backgrounds, roles, and career experience.
-Some new employees will be able to attend an event in-person while other can only attend remotely.
+Some new employees will be able to attend an event in person while other can only attend remotely.
 Some tools and resources will need to be accessible from a mobile device.
 The same resources will need to be available regardless of the new employee orientation method.

 The size of your onboarding group will determine the platforms and resources you use.
 Learn more about defining your audience profile and scoping audience size.
 <br>